JanethSacari/Training_Java/README.md

 ## Instructions

  - Every project need to be opened inside sections.
+Only one git ignore is used in the main folder